thepirat000/Audit.NET/README.md

 });
 ```

-The `ActionType` indicates when the action should be performed.
+The `ActionType` indicates when to perform the action.
 The allowed values are:
-- OnScopeCreated: When the Audit Scope is being created, before any saving.
+- `OnScopeCreated`: When the Audit Scope is being created, before any saving.
 This is executed once per Audit Scope.
-- OnEventSaving: When an Audit Scope's Event is about to be saved.
+- `OnEventSaving`: When an Audit Scope's Event is about to be saved.

 ##Configuration examples